-In addition to study space provided by your Faculty, the University has a Researchers' Reading Room (for quiet study) located on the 1^{st} floor of the Harrison Learning Centre, City Campus (MD103).
-There are spaces for approximately 20 students to read or work using their own electronic devices.
+In addition to study space provided by your Faculty, the University has a Researchers' Reading Room (for quiet study) located on the 1st floor of the Harrison Learning Centre, City Campus.
+The code for the door is C1034Y.

 9.3 Computing